 - 3.28.a.
 Each request for a permit revision will be submitted on forms prescribed by the Secretary which shall be signed by the accountable official of the applicant and shall be notarized. - 3.28.b.
 Each application for a permit revision shall be subject to review and approval by the Secretary.
 Each application shall be reviewed by the Secretary to determine if an updated probable hydrologic consequences determination or cumulative hydrologic impact assessment is required.
 The Secretary shall make a determination, on the basis of information provided in the permit revision application, whether or not the revision is of a significant or non-significant nature.
-The following criteria shall provide guidance for making such a determination.

-- 3.28.b.1.
-Where the permit revision constitutes a significant departure from the terms and conditions of the existing permit which may result in a significant impact in any of the following areas, it shall be deemed to be a significant revision and be subject to the public notice requirements of subdivisions 3.2.a,3.2.b., 3.2.c. and 3.2.d. of this rule: - 3.28.b.1.A.
+The following criteria shall provide guidance for making such a determination. - 3.28.b.1.
+Where the permit revision constitutes a significant departure from the terms and conditions of the existing permit which may result in a significant impact in any of the following areas, it shall be deemed to be a significant revision and be subject to the public notice requirements of subdivisions 3.2.a.: - 3.28.b.1.A.
 The health, safety, or welfare of the public; - 3.28.b.1.B.
 The hydrologic balance in the area of operation; - 3.28.b.1.C.
 The postmining land use; - 3.28.b.1.D.
 Areas prohibited from mining pursuant to the provisions of subsection (d) section 22 of the Act; and - 3.28.b.1.E.
 An individual's legal right to receive notice, as prescribed by the provisions of this rule. - 3.28.b.2.
 Where the permit revision constitutes only an insignificant departure from the terms and conditions of the approved permit, it shall be deemed to be a non-significant revision requiring no public notice. - 3.28.c.
 The Secretary may require reasonable revisions to surface mining permits or prospecting approvals where such revisions are necessary to assure compliance with the Act and this rule; provided, that the Secretary shall notify the permittee that such revisions are necessary and shall provide a reasonable time for compliance. - 3.29.
 Incidental Boundary Revisions (IBRs). - 3.29.a.
-Incidental Boundary Revisions (IBRs) shall be limited to minor shifts or extensions of the permit boundary into non-coal areas or areas where any coal extraction is incidental to or of only secondary consideration to the intended purpose of the IBR.
+Incidental Boundary Revisions (IBRs) shall be limited to minor shifts or extensions of the permit boundary into non-coal areas or areas where any coal extraction is incidental to or of only secondary consideration to the intended purpose of the IBR or where it has been demonstrated to the satisfaction of the Secretary that limited coal removal on areas immediately adjacent to the existing permit.
 IBRs shall also include the deletion of bonded acreage which is overbonded by another valid permit and for which full liability is assumed in writing by the successive permittee.
-Incidental Boundary Revisions shall not be granted for any prospecting operations.. - 3.29.b.
-General.
-Applications for IBRs shall be as follows: - 3.29.b.1.
-The application shall be filed on forms provided by the Secretary. - 3.29.b.2.
-For purposes of surface mining operations, the maximum total acreage to be permitted under one or more IBR(s) shall not exceed twenty (20) percent of the original permitted acreage or a maximum of fifty (50) acres, whichever is less, throughout the life of the permit.
-Acreage limitation for IBR(s) on underground mining operations and other mining operations including but not limited to loadout operations, coal refuse disposal operations and coal preparation operations shall be limited to one hundred fifty (150) percent of the original permitted acreage or a maximum of fifty (50) acres, whichever is less, throughout the life of the permit; Provided, That the Secretary may grant a waiver specifying larger acre limits where the applicant demonstrates that the nature and complexity of the operation
+Incidental Boundary Revisions shall not be granted for any prospecting operations, or to abate a violation where encroachment beyond the permit boundary is involved, unless an equal amount of acreage covered under the IBR for encroachment is deleted from the permitted area and transferred to the encroachment area, or to abate a violation where encroachment beyond the permit boundary is involved, unless an equal amount of acreage covered under the IBR for encroachment is deleted from the permit area and transferred to the encroachment area.